HomeMobile AntennasMountsAccessoriesInstall PhotosOnline SalesOrder FormFrequently Asked QuestionsAbout USLinks

 Model 100A-HP, 200A-HP, 300A, 400A - About 100 sec

-If you can't hear any thing the antenna is probably not tune to a resonant frequency.
+If you can't hear anything the antenna is probably not tune to a resonant frequency.
 Try adjusting the antenna with the manual switch and see if you can get an increase in receive level.
 Or check the antenna with an antenna analyzer and see if the antenna is tuned correctly.
-Most likely you will find that the antenna is not tunner to the frequency you thought it was supposed to be tunned.
+Most likely you will find that the antenna is not tuner to the frequency you thought it was supposed to be tuned.

 My antenna will not tune.
 It appears to be shorted out.

-This usually is caused by not installing the antenna into the MT-1 mount correctly.
+For the M40A-HP, M75A, M100A-HP, M200A-HP, M300A, & M400A, this usually is caused by not installing the antenna into the MT-1 antenna bracket correctly.
 The MT-1 antennas bracket has 6 cutouts for the anti-rotation rib that's on the antenna.
 Be sure the rib goes into one of these cutouts, there is no need to cut the insulator, it will compress enough to tighten the antenna down.